-Managing disability related sickness absence can be complex and managers should consult with their service Human Resources in relation to such situations.
+Managing disability related sickness absence can be complex and line managers should consult with their HR Team in relation to such situations.

-Managing Short Term Intermittent Sickness Absence
+13. Managing Short Term Intermittent Sickness Absence

-- 16.1 Short Term Intermittent Sickness Absence will generally be managed via the Formal Attendance Management Interviews as required in Paragraph 7. - 16.2 Where an employee regularly meets the criteria defined in Paragraph 7, management will utilise the facilities described in Paragraph 8 to support the employee to maintain an acceptable level of attendance. - 16.3 Where management interventions and support do not result in an employee maintaining an acceptable level of attendance, the employee's attendance record will be reviewed and considered as a capability issue (see Paragraph 20 Capability Considerations)
+Short Term Intermittent Sickness Absence will generally be managed via the Formal Attendance Management Interviews as required in Paragraph 3.

+Where an employee regularly meets the criteria defined in Paragraph 3, management will utilise the facilities described in Paragraph 4 to support the employee to maintain an acceptable level of attendance.

+Where management interventions and support do not result in an employee maintaining an acceptable level of attendance, the employee's attendance record will be reviewed and considered as a capability issue (see Paragraph 16 Capability Considerations).

-Managing Long Term Absence
+14. Managing Long Term Absence

-- 17.1 Where an employee is absent due to long term sickness absence, management will meet with the employee on a regular basis throughout the period of absence.
-The frequency of meetings will be dependent upon the circumstances of the specific absence and will give due consideration to the health of the employee, their treatment plan, prognosis and return to work plans. - 17.2 Regular meetings are an important part of managing long term sickness absence as they provide an opportunity to maintain the relationship between the employee and the manager, allow the employee to provide updates on their health and their thoughts about a future return to work. allow the manager to update the employee on relevant workplace situations and to discuss any management decisions relating to the absence. - 17.3 Meetings will normally take place at the employee's usual place of work or an alternative Glasgow Life premises.
+Where an employee is absent due to long term sickness absence, management will meet with the employee on a regular basis throughout the period of absence.
+The frequency of meetings will be dependent upon the circumstances of the specific absence and will give due consideration to the health of the employee, their treatment plan, prognosis and return to work plans.

+Regular meetings are an important part of managing long term sickness absence as they provide an opportunity to maintain the relationship between the employee and the line manager, allow the employee to provide updates on their health and their thoughts about a future return to work, allow the line manager to update the employee on relevant workplace situations and to discuss any management decisions relating to the absence.

+Meetings will normally take place at the employee's usual place of work or an alternative Glasgow Life premises.
 In some circumstances it may be appropriate to meet at an alternative and mutually agreed location.
 The location should be appropriate to facilitate discussion about health and workplace matters privately.

-- 17.4 Throughout the long term sickness absence, management will utilise the facilities described in Paragraphs 8 to 13, as appropriate to the situation, with a view to gaining medical advice on the employee's condition and support the employee's recovery to facilitate a return to work. - 17.5 On return to work following a long term absence, the return to work discussion described in Paragraph 6 will be carried out and an attendance management interview as described in paragraph 7 will be arranged. - 17.6 Where an employee is unable to return to work due to ill health, the Capability considerations in Paragraph 20 will be initiated.
+Throughout the long term sickness absence, management will utilise the facilities described in Paragraphs 6 to 13, as appropriate to the situation, with a view to gaining medical advice on the employee's condition and support the employee's recovery to facilitate a return to work.

+On return to work following a long term absence, the return to work discussion described in Paragraph 2 will be carried out and an attendance management interview as described in paragraph 3 will be arranged.

+Where an employee is unable to return to work due to ill health, the Capability considerations in Paragraph 16 will be initiated.

-Managing Combinations of Absence Categories
+15. Managing Combinations of Absence Categories

-- 18.1 An employee's sickness absence record may comprise of a combination of short and long term absence.
-In such circumstances, each individual absence will be managed as described in Paragraphs 16 and 17 above. - 18.2 In such cases, management will review the employee's attendance record and where satisfied that the overall record is unacceptable the Capability consideration in Paragraph 20 will be initiated.
+An employee's sickness absence record may comprise of a combination of short and long term absence.
+In such circumstances, each individual absence will be managed as described in Paragraphs 12 and 13 above.

+In such cases, management will review the employee's attendance record and where satisfied that the overall record is unacceptable the Capability consideration in Paragraph 16 will be initiated.

-Managing Terminal Illness
+16. Managing Terminal Illness

-19.1 Employees diagnosed with a terminal illness will be managed in a dignified and compassionate manner.
+Employees diagnosed with a terminal illness will be managed in a dignified and compassionate manner.
 Glasgow Life have adopted the Trade Union Congress' "Dying to Work Charter" and will not dismiss any person with a terminal diagnosis because of their condition, unless in the employee's best interests.

-Capability Considerations
+17. Capability Considerations